-Forex trading, also known as foreign exchange trading or currency trading, is buying and selling currencies in the foreign exchange market to make a profit.
+Forex trading is buying and selling currencies in the Forex market to make a profit.

 How Forex Trading Works

 When you trade forex, you are essentially buying one currency and selling another currency at the same time.
-The goal is to profit from the fluctuations in exchange rates between the two currencies.
+Therefore, currencies are traded in pairs called currency pairs.
+The goal is to profit from the fluctuations in exchange rates (market value) between the two currencies.

-To trade forex, you need to use a forex broker, who acts as an intermediary between buyers and sellers and provides access to the forex market.
-Forex brokers provide traders with a trading account and a trading platform which is a software application that allows traders to view real-time prices and place trades.
+To trade forex, you need a forex broker.
+A forex broker serves as an intermediary between you and the interbank forex market.
+The broker provides you with a margin trading account to manage your funds and access to a trading platform that allows you to view real-time prices and place trades.

 In conclusion, Forex trading can be a lucrative way to make money, but it also involves a lot of risk.
-You need to have a good understanding of the market, a solid trading strategy, and a risk management plan in place to be successful.
+To succeed, you need to have a good understanding of the market, a solid trading strategy, and a risk management plan.

 Forex Market Hours

-While there are multiple exchange centers worldwide, the major exchange centers are located in Sydney, Tokyo, New York, and London.
-Based on the trading hours of these major foreign exchange centers, the forex trading day can be categorized into four main trading sessions;
+While there are multiple financial centers worldwide, the major ones are in Sydney, Tokyo, New York, and London.
+Based on the trading hours of these major financial centers, the forex trading day can be categorized into four main trading sessions;

 - Sydney session